Trivadis/TypeScriptAndAngularTraining/01_TypeScript_Introduction/demo01_startup/readme.txt

 11. Add a tsconfig.json-file by going to the console and type tsc -init

+	A tsconfig.json is generated and pay attention to strictMode.

 12. Start the TypeScript-compiler in watch-mode again.
 Just type in tsc -w